Welcoming jealousy and envy!

 The genius in envy

 Envy is similar to jealousy in that it contains a mixture of boundary-restoring anger and intuitive fear.
-The difference between the two emotions is that envy helps you identify risks to your position and your security in your social group, rather than in your most intimate relationships.
-Envy alerts you to betrayals and affronts to your well-being, but it does so in connection to the fair and secure distribution of resources and recognition, rather than to threats to your reproductive survival or your security as a mate.
+The difference between these two emotions is that envy helps you identify risks to your position and your security in your social group, rather than in your most intimate relationships.
+Envy alerts you to betrayals and threats to your well-being, but it does so in connection to the fair and secure distribution of resources and recognition, rather than to threats to your reproductive survival or your security as a mate.

 Envy has been branded along with jealousy as a primitive and destructive emotion, but since we are an inherently social species, both jealousy and envy are necessary – because they monitor our social connections and social positioning.
 Both of these emotions help us function skillfully within social structures.